“You are a soul, you have a body” – C.S LEWIS

 Therefore the body is beautiful, it is a temple and a tool that we need to nurture and look after.
 Although I blog about dance and the arts, my posts represent and visualise what a healthy body is all about.
 Therefore nutrition and fitness is essential for our health.
 I hope my blog gives insight to lead you to a better and healthier lifestyle and educate you about how powerful the arts and culture of today is to change nations and mindsets, leading to a better future.

 “Your body is your temple, treat it like a religion” – Talia Lewis

 “Exercise, eat, treat, repeat” – Talia Lewis

 Born in 1996, Talia Lewis is a South African National Hip Hop dancer trained in a variety of different dance styles ranging from Hip Hop, Contemporary Dance, Ballroom, Classical Ballet, Horton and Spanish dance.
 Her life is centered around the arts including drama, singing, acting and of course dancing.
 Her main vision is to use the arts as a mechanism to educate through her choreography and writing.
-As a very well known figure in the dance industry in South Africa, Talia is known for being a triple threat (singer, dancer and actress) and a dance model for many well known photographers Sunday Times and Channel 24 .
+Featured in Sunday Times and Channel 24 As a very well known figure in the dance industry in South Africa, Talia is known for being a triple threat (singer, dancer and actress) and a dance model for many well known photographers

 For more visuals of check her Instagram account: @taliasworld